Books by Debi Bower available on Amazon - shop now

 CMOG is the perfect destination for a day trip.
 Roughly 90-minutes south of Rochester, the museum showcases over 50,000 objects representing more than 3,500 years of history.

-Kids under 17 are admitted for free with their paying adult, and can learn about glass through hands-on exhibits in the Innovation Center, 20+ glassmaking demonstrations every day, and Make Your Own Glass sessions.
+Kids under 17 are admitted free with a paying adult and can learn about glass through hands-on exhibits in the Innovation Center, 20+ glassmaking demonstrations every day, and Make Your Own Glass sessions.

 Runner Up: